Light Therapy Treatments

 The Mayo Clinic suggests that people with sensitive skin or eye conditions should speak with their doctor about potential side effects prior to beginning treatment.
 And, while some research shows that light therapy may help treat mental illnesses such as bipolar disorder, the Mayo Clinic cautions that it can be a triggering situation.
 Please consult your doctor to determine if the benefits outweigh any risks that can come with the use of light boxes.
 Safety and effectiveness are essential factors to consider when choosing and using these devices.

-When to try light treatment for depression
+When to try light therapy for depression

 Every person is different, and light therapy sessions may or may not work for you.
 Obtaining a light box and starting treatment may work if you have seasonal affective disorder.
 If you are looking for a safer, alternative treatment that does not involve antidepressant medication, this may be a good route to take as well.
 It can also be used as a supplement to antidepressant medication that you may already be taking.